Social Justice, Identity, and Language in Oaxaca:

 Not included: Airfare (as low as $400... check out https://www.kiwi.com), mandatory international health insurance ($27) and spending money.

 • All students live with a host family, usually with at least one other student from our program.
 The homes are no more than a 15 minute walk from school.
 You will have a private bedroom.
 Some students have a private bathroom, others share a bathroom with one other student.
-You will have two meals included every day: breakfast and "comida" (the main meal of the day, served at around 1:30 or 2:00 pm) with the family.
+You will have three meals every day.
 Families are good about accommodating dietary and allergy needs (food, pets, etc).

 As you can see in our video, past students have formed close lasting bonds with their Oaxacan families and several have returned to visit them!
 You/your parents may contact the host family before your arrival to get to know them.